This post may include affiliate links.

 And let’s say that you’d already put all your canning stuff away for the season.
 Hypothetically, of course. 😉

 Wash your peppers, cut the stems off, and then cut the peppers in half the long way.
 Use medical gloves (I like these) if you think you might rub your eyes or nose.
 You really don’t want pepper juice in your eyeball.

-Some folks dry their peppers whole, but I cut mine in half because you never know when you will find one with mold inside.
+Some folks dehydrate their peppers whole, but I cut mine in half because you never know when you will find one with mold inside.
 If you dried this whole, you’d never know the mold was there–and you sure don’t want to eat that.

 I used my Nesco dehydrator instead of the oven, because it works at a much lower temperature than my oven will go.
 My friends at Common Sense Homesteading recommend to spray the dehydrator racks with a bit of cooking spray, which is a great idea.